dougeby/IntuneDocs/intune/quickstart-send-notification.md

 # Quickstart: Send notifications to non-compliant devices

-In this quickstart, you will use Microsoft Intune to send an email notification to your workforce that have non-compliant devices.
+In this quickstart, you will use Microsoft Intune to send an email notification to the members of your workforce that have non-compliant devices.

 By default, when Intune detects a device that isn't compliant, Intune immediately marks the device as noncompliant.
 Azure Active Directory (AD) [conditional access](https://docs.microsoft.com/azure/active-directory/active-directory-conditional-access-azure-portal) then blocks the device.
-When a device is not compliant, **actions for noncompliance** also gives you flexibility to decide what to do.
+When a device is not compliant, **actions for noncompliance** also give you flexibility to decide what to do.
 For example, you can give users a grace period to be compliant before blocking non-compliant devices.

 One of the actions you can take when devices don't meet compliance is to send email to those end users.
 You can also customize an email notification before sending it to end users.
 Specifically, you can customize the recipients, subject, and message body, including company logo, and contact information.
 Intune will also include details about the noncompliant device in the email notification.

 If you don’t have an Intune subscription, [sign up for a free trial account](free-trial-sign-up.md).

 ## Prerequisites
 - To complete this quickstart, you need at least one device compliance policy.
 To create a device compliance policy, see [Quickstart: Add a device compliance policy](quickstart-create-policy.md).
-For additional information, see [Noncompliant message and actions with Microsoft Intune](actions-for-noncompliance.md).
+For more information, see [Noncompliant message and actions with Microsoft Intune](actions-for-noncompliance.md).
 - When using device compliance policies to block devices from corporate resources, Azure AD conditional access must be set up.
 See [Conditional access in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/active-directory-conditional-access-azure-portal) or [common ways to use conditional access with Intune](conditional-access-intune-common-ways-use.md) for guidance.

 ## Sign in to Intune